Gas explosion at Lake Elsinore Diamond burns two people

 The cause of the explosion has not yet been confirmed, but reports from the scene indicate that a natural gas line burst inside the home team's locker room, injuring two inside.

-An airlift has been requested to take the two victims to a nearby hospital for treatment.
-They both are said to have suffered moderate injuries.
-The helicopter will land on the field for transport.
+An airlift had initially been requested to take the two victims to a nearby hospital for treatment, but it was determined that it would be faster to transport them via ambulance.

 Officials have confirmed with KCAL News that both Friday and Saturday's games have been postponed until further notice.